 Your voice is the way you talk to your audience.
 You can have a very comforting or comfortable style.
 Maybe you have a more fun, hip style.
 Maybe your audience is a little edgier and they appreciate some snark.
 They might go the other way and prefer a more educational type voice, like a teacher.

 The trick about your voice is, it should be YOUR voice.
-It’s tricky sometimes if your voice doesn’t match the audience you think you want to reach, but I think the more quality content you churn out, the more your voice becomes part of the package.
+It’s tricky sometimes if your voice doesn’t match the audience you think you want to reach.
+However, I think the more quality content you churn out, the more your voice becomes part of the package.
 People who love your content, will appreciate your voice.
 The only exception here might be foul language.
-If you think your audience will appreciate it and you really want to use it, then it can become a part of your brand that people relate to.
+If you think your audience will appreciate it, then it might be something they can relate to.
 That is something you’d have to test out with your audience and see how they react.

 Another way to tell stories is through visuals.
 This means the graphics on your website, social media and anywhere else your business has a presence.
-You want to make sure that your story is the same throughout all your platforms and matches up to your voice and the overall vibe you’re presenting with the rest of your brand.
+You want to make sure that your story is the same throughout all your platforms.
+It should match your voice and the overall vibe you’re presenting with the rest of your brand.

 These are some of the visuals I use for my own brand.
 I stick to my palette and try to keep the overall look the same.
 The idea is that when people see these, they will start to recognize these as part of my brand.

-For example, if you have a baby store that you’ve branded with lavender and yellow on your site, making it look sweet and elegant, creating red and yellow images for your social media just because you have a sale is not a great idea.
-People won’t recognize that as your brand and it will clash when the image is placed alongside your other brand imagery.
+For example, you might have a baby store that you’ve branded with lavender and yellow on your site.
+It looks sweet and elegant!
+So creating red and yellow social media images for a sale is not a great idea.
+People won’t recognize that as your brand.
+It will clash when the images are placed alongside your other brand imagery.
 You have to stay within your brand style and make your visuals fit that overall look.